2019 Academic Hall of Fame Recipients

 (L-R) Rachel and Shawn Stinson, parents of inductee Kelby Stinson, enjoyed the evening.

 Abigail Marcum with family

-Grandparents Harlan and Gail Ogle supported their grandson Michael Buoncristiani
+Grandparents Harlan and Gale Ogle supported their grandson Michael Buoncristiani

 2019 Wayne County High School Academic Hall of Fame

 The 2019 Wayne County High School Academic Hall of Fame recognized 51 inductees during an impressive ceremony and dinner on April 23.
 Over 200 family and friends attended the evening celebration in support of the top senior academic achievers meeting the criteria for induction.

 Wayne County High School Media Specialist Carol Ford welcomed the seniors and their families to the special event, which was beautifully decorated in school colors.
 She explained the agenda for the evening.

 “Please take note of the thank you memos you received along with your programs tonight.
 We could not have this event if it were not for all of these fine individuals, groups, and businesses who support our students,” said Ford.

 Ford explained the history of the annual event.
 The Wayne County High School Academic Hall of Fame was started in 1992 by Mrs. Virginia Southard, who at that time, was a teacher in the Wayne County School System.
 Mrs. Southard sought to recognize the academic achievements of Wayne County’s graduates and commend them for their diligence and perseverance in education.